Last Updated on November 22, 2022 by Dave Farquhar

 There’s an art to Harbor Freight coupon use.
 Here are some helpful tips for using Harbor Freight coupons.

-Harbor Freight’s hand tools come with a lifetime warranty, so if one breaks, you can take it back and they’ll replace it for you.
-I don’t think their Pittsburgh tools are as good as Stanley hand tools or the old Craftsman hand tools, but they’re reasonable and there’s nothing confusing about how to get a broken one replaced.
+Harbor Freight’s hand tools come with a lifetime warranty, so if one breaks or rusts, you can take it back and they’ll replace it for you.
+I don’t think their Pittsburgh tools are as good as Stanley hand tools or the old Craftsman hand tools.
+They don’t hold up to heavy use the way pricier hand tools do.
+But for household use they can be fine, and there’s nothing confusing about how to get a broken one replaced.
+Pittsburgh tools do have a reputation for rusting, so I recommend you take precautions against rust with them.

 Harbor Freight has recently introduced a new house brand, Doyle, that’s higher quality than Pittsburgh.
 I don’t have a lot of Doyle tools, but the ones I’ve used do give Craftsman a run for the money.
 The regular price isn’t much better than tools of comparable quality, but you can use a coupon on them.
 At 20 percent off, they’re a nice deal.